500-476-Great Vocals

 Writer/Composer: Hal David / Archie Jordan (1977)

 This standout Jazz piece was first noticed in the movie The Bridges of Madison County, bringing much needed attention and accolades to this relatively unknown recording artist.
-His 2nd listed song is rich, persuasive baritone brought legions of new fans into the Jazz world.
+His 2nd listed song with his rich, persuasive baritone brought legions of new fans into the Jazz world.
 He became synonymous with deep, expressive emotion in his songs, making every single word count.
 We’re hooked from the very start, “Once in every life / Someone come along / And you came to me / It was almost like a song.”
 He delivers this song with such masculine sincerity, and such honest reassurance—that it just simply cannot fail…Impeccably Endearing!

 476. IT’S NOW OR NEVER (1960)